 - Sanofi and its affiliates who undertake leadership reporting, and provide IT and system administration services and other services.

 - our partners, such as healthcare professionals and organisations, distributors and agents, and other members of the healthcare and pharmaceutical industry.

 - selected suppliers, service providers and vendors acting upon our instructions who provide website hosting, payment processing, order fulfilment, information technology, system administration and related infrastructure provision, customer service, healthcare professional validation, email delivery, data analysis, auditing, market research, digital monitoring, marketing, advertising, brand, communication and other services.

-- healthcare and patient service providers based in the UK who administer patient support and homecare programmes on behalf of SANOFI and provide other healthcare services such as nurse services.
+- healthcare and patient service providers who administer patient support and homecare programmes on behalf of SANOFI and provide other healthcare services such as nurse services.

 - professional advisors including lawyers, bankers, auditors and insurers, who provide consultancy, banking, legal, insurance, accounting and other services.

 - legal, regulatory, administrative and other authorities, as required by applicable laws including laws outside your country of residence.